 Backpacks for Seniors

 In April 2021, we began partnering with Avery Senior Services to deliver “backpacks” to 80+ seniors that receive their home delivered meals.
 Backpacks are left every Friday to help provide recipients food during the weekend when meals are not delivered.

-Drive-thru food pick-up in Newland at 11:30 AM until food runs out – in the parking lot near Family Dollar (211 River Rd).
+Drive-thru food pick-up in Newland at 11:30 AM until food runs out – at the Old Rock School Gym, 185 Shady Street, Newland.
+Usually on 2nd Thursday of each month.
 Open to anyone that needs food!
 Check our Facebook page for more updates.